All Guides

 Student Status

-Your current grade level (10, 11, or 12), confirmation of at least one free class period
+Your grade level (10, 11, or 12), and that you have at least one free class period.

 Eligibility Certification